AmitPatel1008/localrep/README.md

-# Thia is my new local repo
+# This is my new local repo